President Koroma’s final words to the parliament of Sierra Leone

 Sierra Leone Telegraph: 7 December 2017

-“I came in with clean hands and I leave with clean hands,” president Koroma said this afternoon as he delivered his final speech in parliament to the people of Sierra Leone, at the closing ceremony of the country’s parliament after serving two terms as head of state.
+“I came in with clean hands and I leave with clean hands,” president Koroma said this afternoon as he delivered his final speech to the people of Sierra Leone, at the closing ceremony of the country’s parliament after serving two terms as head of state.

-But his final appearance as president addressing the nation will come in November 2018, when he will officially hand over power to the winner of next year’s presidential election, taking place on March 7th.
+But his final appearance as president addressing the nation will come sometime between March 7th and September 2018, when he will officially hand over power to the winner of next year’s presidential election, taking place on March 7th.

-Whilst today’s closing of parliament was expected to be a sombre moment for president Koroma, his ministers and members of parliament, it was a very noisy send-off, full of political banter, loud cheers from the president’s supporters.
+Whilst today’s closing of parliament was expected to be a sombre moment for president Koroma, his ministers and members of parliament, it was a very noisy send-off, full of political banter, loud cheers from the president’s supporters and jeering from opposition MPs.

-But there were also deafening shouts of “Your time is up – it’s time to go” from opposition members of parliament – all taken in good stride and good humour by the president..
+There were deafening shouts of “Your time is up – it’s time to go” from opposition members of parliament – all taken in good stride and good humour by the president..

 As expected from the president, his speech was full of self-congratulation for what he kept referring to as a job well done by his government, after ruling Sierra Leone for ten years.
 “We promised the people and we have delivered,” was the theme of his final statement to parliament.